h8d13/ZazuLago-VM/README.md

 (" r  : Refresh the key and logs (usually for new machines)") (" d  : Delete the key totally.
-(Write it down, if you wish to re-use)") (" brick  : Boot off the iso but keeping same disk.")
+(Write it down, if you wish to re-use)") (" brick  : Boot off the iso but keeping same disk, then restart on C.")
 (" rdisk  : Resets the disk totally.")
 (" exit  : Without encrypting back.")